 Community Builder.
 Compassion Raiser.
 Yoga Teacher.

-If you want to feel Tricia Donegan’s heart – throbbing with rhythm, sparkling with pink electricity, and dedicated to a cause that makes her city strong – just roll out your mat at Bikram Yoga Lower East Side’s monthly Nite Sweats.
+If you want to feel Tricia Donegan’s heart – throbbing with rhythm, sparkling with pink electricity, and dedicated to a cause that makes her city strong – just roll out your mat at Bikram Yoga Lower East Side’s monthly Nite Sweats supporting the Lower East Side Girls Club.
 When your heart meets hers, you’ll understand why Bikram-Yoga-the-Tricia-way is one of the most sought after hot workouts around.

 Tricia’s heart landed in New York City in 2001, and she began teaching yoga the following year.
 In 2003, she opened Bikram Yoga Lower East Side on a once forbidding block of the Lower East Side.
 Since then, yogis aspiring and advanced have flocked to the studio for Tricia’s particular combination of compassion, outrage, humor and hard-core fitness training.
 Tricia inspires people to work harder than they ever have through the supportive, compassionate inspirational – and hot! – environment she has created.
 Tricia has inspired a cult-like following among her students including celebrity clients like Lady Gaga.